 Anyone involved in Christian Apologetics is bound to come in contact with the phrase “There’s no evidence for God’s existence.”
-In his debate on the topic “Does God Exist,” famed chemist Peter Atkins was adamant, “There is no evidence whatsoever for any assertion that Dr. Craig has made this evening.
+In his debate on the topic “Does God Exist?” famed atheist Peter Atkins was adamant, “There is no evidence whatsoever for any assertion that Dr. Craig has made this evening.
 You have to accept that everything you have heard him say can be accepted on faith, and cannot be demonstrated by evidence.”
 I’ve argued elsewhere that faith is compatible with apologetics (I’ve also commented on what faith is).
-I won’t spend time clearing up that particular confusion.
-Instead, I want to look closely at this popular phrase and see if it holds any water.
+I won’t spend time clearing that up.
+Instead, I want to look closely at this peculiar atheistic phrase and see if it holds any water.

 What is Evidence?

 The first thing on our to-do list is to define what is meant by evidence.
 People use the term all sorts of ways.
-A quick Google search lends the following understanding:
+Google provides the following usage:

-It is often the case that a body of facts can be interpreted more than one way.
+It is often the case that a body of facts can be interpreted more than one way (more on this below).
 For instance, finding DNA evidence at the scene of the crime doesn’t prove the accused guilty.
 The DNA could have been fabricated (and sometimes is).
-Evidence doesn’t always lead–logically–to only one conclusion.
+Evidence doesn’t always lead, logically, to only one conclusion.

-The best option for the atheist is to abandon using these empty rhetorical phrases.
-Given Natural Theology, there is obviously evidence for God, even if not everyone finds it convincing.
+The best option for the atheist is to abandon both the slogan and hard-line empiricism.
+Given Natural Theology, there is at least good circumstantial evidence for God, even if it doesn’t prove by itself that God exists.
 Requiring empirical evidence turns out to be self-defeating.
 There’s no empirical evidence that empirical evidence is required to rationally believe something.
 That view is self-defeating and no one should adopt it.

 Is there evidence for God’s existence?
 The answer is, “Of course there’s evidence!
 Now get your head out of the sand and deal with it.”